Mi Novia Se Me Está Poniendo Vieja: Composition

 "Mi Novia Se Me Está Poniendo Vieja" is a latin pop ballad song with a length of five minutes and 12 seconds.
 It was composed within a year, as well as the rest of Independiente, and was produced by Arjona, alongside longtime collaborators Dan Warner, Lee Levin and Dan Rudin.
 A piano version of the song was recorded at the Jocoteco Studios in Mexico City, and was included as the last track on the album.
 This version was produced by Arjona and Victor Patrón, the latter whom also played the piano, the only instrument present on this version of the song.

 Arjona wrote the song for his mother, Noemí Morales.
-She told him she didn't like it because it make her cry.
-He said that he "wrote the song as a gift for my mom in a Mother's Day and two sisters (a couple of years ago) [...] and i thought the idea of including it on the album was very good".
-Lyrically, "Mi Novia Se Me Esta Poniendo Vieja" revolves around how a son looks at their mother from a sentimental perspective, with Arjona singing "She loves me either if i gor as a warrior, or if I won the Nobel Prize for Peace / She doesn't care if i'm last or first, if i'm going as a conformist or as tenacious."
+She told him she didn't like it because it made her cry.
+He said that he "wrote the song as a gift for my mom in a Mother's Day and two sisters (a couple of years ago) [...] and I thought the idea of including it on the album was very good".
+Lyrically, "Mi Novia Se Me Esta Poniendo Vieja" revolves around how a son looks at their mother from a sentimental perspective, with Arjona singing "She loves me either if I was a warrior, or if I won the Nobel Prize for Peace / She doesn't care if I'm last or first, if I'm going as a conformist or as tenacious."
 He also said that he never thought to include the song in an album, just as happened with his single "Señora De Las Cuatro Decadas" from Historias back in 1994.